 In my experience, there are few simple shortcuts that you can take to quickstart your learning and start making progress with your Italian in a short space of time.

 Don’t avoid grammar at the beginning because it intimidates you.
 Learn the fundamentals early on so there won’t be any gaps in your knowledge as you progress.
+This is a great short-term goal to set yourself.

 Imagine the Italian language like a pyramid of building blocks.
 The fundamentals are the blocks at the bottom – the base.
 They might not seem as exciting as the blocks at the top, but they are the foundation and without them, the structure cannot stand.